wojciechgabrys-innovibe/best-practices-frontend/old/004-canceling-abandoned-orders.md

 }
 ```

 When the job runs—after an hour—, we'll check if the order was canceled or confirmed and just return from the `handle()` method.
 Using `return` will make the worker consider the job as successful and remove it from the queue.

 Finally, we're going to cancel the order if it was still pending.

-### Sending Users a Reminder Before Canceling
+### Sending Users a&nbsp;Reminder Before Canceling

-It might be a good idea to send the user an SMS notification to remind them about their order before completely canceling it.
+It might be a&nbsp;good idea to send the user an SMS notification to remind them about their order before completely canceling it.
 So let's send an SMS every 15 minutes until the user completes the checkout or we cancel the order after 1 hour.

 To do this, we're going to delay dispatching the job for 15 minutes instead of an hour: